Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 There will be two phases of a day.
 Daytime and nighttime.
 You can choose to do only two actions in one phase.

+There is a chance eating berries or mushrooms gets you

 ## Daytime

 **Characteristics**